Program Leadership

 - Professionalism

 The philosophy of patient care by the residency program and AdventHealth Orlando focuses on Whole Person Care and is emphasized in all of our patient interactions.
 Rotations in the five-year program are geared toward progressive learning and skill acquisition.
-Resident performance is evaluated through the ACGME educational milestones as described by RRC-S.
+Resident performance is evaluated through the ACGME educational Milestones as outlined by the RRC.

 - Outpatient Experience